etelan/CV/CV.md

 ## Personal Interests

-- Playing Dungeons and Dragons as the Dungeon Master and as a player
+- Playing Dungeons and Dragons as the Dungeon Master and as a player.
-- Programming games for Game Jams
+- Programming games for Game Jams.
-- Playing VR games and animations using Oculus Rift/Quest
+- Playing VR games and animations using Oculus Rift/Quest.
-- Meeting up with friends to play boardgames including “One Night Ultimate Werewolf”, “Settlers of Catan” and “Betrayal at House on the Hill”
+- Meeting up with friends to play boardgames including “One Night Ultimate Werewolf”, “Settlers of Catan” and “Betrayal at House on the Hill”.
 - Swimming and Cycling.

 References are available upon request.